Global propagation of massive quantum fields in the plane gravitational waves and electromagnetic backgrounds: Asymptotic conditions and scattering

 Concluding these preliminaries let us note that the fields $\Phi^{k_v,{\bf k}}$ where $k_v\in \mR\backslash\{0\}, {\bf k}\in\mR^2$ form, for a fixed $u$, a complete and orthonormal set of functions with respect to the inner product \eqref{e9} (including the electromagnetic case when $P$ depends on $k_v$).
 In our convention, the states with $k_v>0$ have negative norms and correspond to antiparticle states (cf. \eqref{e17}); moreover, they are orthogonal to the ones with $k_v<0$.
-When we consider gravitational backgrounds only (without the electromagnetic fields) then $P$ does not depend on $k_v$ and instead of $\Phi^{k_v,{\bf k }}$ with $k_v>0$ one can take $ {\Phi^{k_v,{\bf k}}}^*$ with $k_v<0$.
+When we consider the gravitational backgrounds only (without the electromagnetic fields) then $P$ does not depend on $k_v$ and one can replace $\Phi^{k_v,{\bf k }}$ with $k_v>0$, by $ {\Phi^{k_v,{\bf k}}}^*$ with $k_v<0$.